jyellick/fabric-wiki/Quorum-Change.md

     * state-transfer needs to eventually use the same mechanism, but it won't be feasible until all peers take a state-snapshot simultaneously.

+## PBFT Durable Configuration

+We'll store the PBFT durable configuration in a chaincode state.
+The keys will be something like "pbft-config:0000NNNN" (zero-padded so it sorts right) with NNNN being the commit-number at which the configuration takes effect.
+The value will be a serialized proto (I'd prefer text-serialized (for debuggability), but am not picky) and should contain _all_ durable config of PBFT.
+A system chaincode will install the new configuration, (eventually) checking that the transaction was properly signed, and that the key is suitably in the future.
+It might as well also provide access to the current configuration, and (eventually) will garbage-collect out-of-date configurations.